wdas/reposado/docs/client_configuration.md

 where \<catalog_url> is the URL to the catalog file.

-This can also be managed via configuration profile, which in turn can be deployed via MDM.
+This preference can also be managed via configuration profile, which in turn can be deployed via MDM.

 In recent versions of macOS you may also use `sudo softwareupdate --set-catalog <catalog_url>` and for the versions that support it, that might be a "better" method than using `defaults write`.